Eek, Alaska: Services

 Eek is serviced primarily by the Eek Airport.
 A second (former) airport east of the village is the current site of a cellular transmission tower, but the runway remains in marginally usable condition and is occasionally used by private aircraft.
 A town dock provides access to the Eek River, which feeds into the Kuskokwim providing access to most surrounding villages by boat.
 During winter months many residents utilize travel by snow machine and trails are laid out between the villages in the area.
 Trails from Eek run to Quinhagak to the south, Tuntutuliak to the west and the Bethel area to the north.

 Airfare to the nearest large town, Bethel, is expensive, running about $250 in 2020.
 This severely limits medical care and governmental access.

-Houses in Bethel are not numbered, which makes gaining identification difficult for residents.
+Houses in Eek are not numbered, which makes gaining identification difficult for residents.

 Education

 Lower Kuskokwim School District operates the Eek School, a bilingual PreK-12 school.
 As of 2018 it has 120 students and six teachers.
 The Principal is Troy Poage and the school board President is Clarence Daniel.
 About $21,000 is spent per pupil.
 In 2020 the state awarded $34.4 million to create a new school in Eek to reduce severe classroom overcrowding, a result of a quickly growing population.
 It is expected to be finished in 2022.

 Two teachers at the Eek School, Paul and Eloise Forrer, compiled a large collection of photos of Eek and surrounding villages, as well as a film entitled The Children of Eek and their art.
-Their work, dating mostly from the 1970's to 90's, is held at the Anchorage Museum.
+Their work, dating mostly from the 1970s to 1990s, is held at the Anchorage Museum.